-Our main results are as follows.
-First, entry is always blockaded - the incumbent sellers choose capacities such that there is no profitable entry.
-Second, given these capacity levels, a pure strategy subgame perfect equilibrium in prices fails to exist.
-This is due to a combination of two phenomena.
+We show that entry is always blockaded - the incumbent sellers choose capacities such that there is no profitable entry.
+Given these capacity levels, a pure strategy subgame perfect equilibrium in prices fails to exist.
+This is due to a pair of conflicting incentives.
 On the one hand, a buyer has an incentive to split his order in the first period if the prices are close, in order to keep strong competition in the second period.
 This in turn creates an incentive for sellers to raise their prices.
 On the other hand, if prices are too "high," each seller has a unilateral incentive to lower his price, and sell all of his capacity.
-We solve for the mixed strategy equilibrium and show that it has two important properties.
-The buyer has a strict incentive to split the order with positive probability: when the realized equilibrium prices do not differ too much, the buyer chooses to buy in the first period from both the high price seller and the low price seller.
-Further, we show that the sellers make a positive economic rent above the profits of serving the buyer's residual demand, if the other seller sold all of his units.
+We solve for the mixed strategy equilibrium.
+The most important property is that, with positive probability, the buyer will choose to split the order.
+The low price seller will then be left with unsold units and future competition is preserved.
+Further, we show that the sellers make a positive economic rent above the profits of serving the buyer's residual demand (if the other seller sold all of his units).

 Three implications then follow from the existence of positive economic rents for the sellers.
 First, the buyer would like to commit to make no purchases in the second period, so as to induce strong price competition in the first period.
 That is, the buyer is hurt when competition takes place over two periods rather than in one.
-This result implies that a buyer would prefer not to negotiate frequently with sellers, placing new orders as their needs arise over time but, instead, negotiate at one point in time a contract that covers all possible future needs.
-Second, a buyer has the incentive to commit to myopic behavior.
-In other words, the buyer is hurt by his ability to behave strategically over the two periods and would benefit from a commitment to buy always from the lowest priced firm.
-Finally, we note that the buyer has an incentive to vertically integrate with one of the suppliers.
+This result implies that a buyer would prefer not to negotiate frequently with sellers, placing new orders as their needs arise over time but, instead, negotiate at one point in time a contract that covers all possible future needs.2 Second, a buyer has the incentive to commit to myopic behavior.
+In other words, the buyer is hurt by his ability to behave strategically over the two periods and would benefit from a commitment to buy always from the lowest priced firm.3 Finally, the buyer has an incentive to vertically integrate with one of the suppliers.